 We strongly recommend you have your plans reviewed by a local structural and truss engineer to ensure your plans will fully satisfy local building codes and be expediently approved.
 Different locations have different conditions, such as hurricanes or earthquakes that homes need to be able to withstand.
 A local expert familiar with your specific locale is best prepared to ensure your plans meet the requirements of your area.

-Please remember to verify if your municipality requires a licensed Architect to stamp and seal the plans.
+Please remember to verify if your municipality requires a licensed structural engineer to stamp and seal the plans.
 You will need to arrange this if it is required in your area.